serendipity-seeker/qearn-api/README.md

 # Qearn API

-This is the API for the Qearn Dapp application.
-It is built using [Axum](https://github.com/tokio-rs/axum) and [PostgreSQL](https://www.postgresql.org/).
+This is the API for the Qearn Dapp and transaction indexer of Qearn Smart Contract.
+It is built using [Axum](https://github.com/tokio-rs/axum), [PostgreSQL](https://www.postgresql.org/), [Prisma Rust](https://github.com/Brendonovich/prisma-client-rust).

 ## Getting Started